 What is load testing?

-A load test ensures that a network system can handle an expected volume of traffic, or load limit.
-In other words, it tests how a system behaves when bombarded with specific levels of simultaneous requests.
-Load testing is sometimes referred to as volume testing.
+A load test ensures that a network system can handle an expected volume of traffic and how it behaves when bombarded with specific levels of simultaneous requests.
+This is unlike stress testing which assesses the robustness of a system with requests beyond the upper limit.

 The goal of load testing is to prove that a system is capable of handling its load limit, with minimal to acceptable performance degradation.
 Before carrying out a load test, the threshold of acceptable performance degradation needs to be pre-defined by the testers.